sunilgareja/nodejs-express-webapp/README.md

 - src > utils > geocode.js (mapbox API)
 - src > utils > weatherapi.js (darksky API)

 I am using the Handlebars Js template to render content on the page, make sure you customize the content so it suits your requirements
-- templates

-To make life easier you could go a global search for the keyword: 'Insert' to see where I have mentioned the above changes to be made
+To make life easier you could go a global search for the keyword: **'Insert'** to see where I have mentioned the above changes to be made

 Finally to run the app redirect to the following directory:
 - src